 What Is The Main Cause Of Melasma?

-Melasma is a common skin pigmentary condition.
-It can be triggered by sun exposure, genetics and hormonal changes.
+Melasma is a common skin pigmentary condition, especially in Asia.
+It can be triggered by sun exposure, genetics, hormonal changes and history of skin irritation.

-Sunlight is considered the principal factor that triggers melasma.
-This happens when ultraviolet rays affect the cells that control pigment/colour (melanocytes) leading to excessive melanin production whichcauses brown or grey patches to appear on the face area of the skin.
+Ultraviolet (UV) radiation is considered the principal factor that triggers melasma.
+This happens when ultraviolet rays stimulate the cells that control pigment/colour (melanocytes) leading to excessive melanin production which causes brown or grey patches to appear on the face area of the skin.

 The pigment melanin is responsible to define the colour of a person’s eyes, hair, and skin.
 The exposure from the sun, genetics, hormonal changes, inflammation and age can affect the production of melanin.
 Hyper-pigmentation is the result of the over-production of melanin which contributes to the appearance of dark spots and uneven skin tones.
-In contrary, underproduction of melanin (hypo-pigmentation) causes the skin to be free from spots.
+In contrary, underproduction of melanin (hypo-pigmentation) causes the skin to look fairer than the skin arounds it.

 There are three types of melasma; epidermal, dermal and mixed.